PedresCSA/PedresCSA.github.io/README.md

     <div class="card">
       <h2>My Goal</h2>
       <p>
-        My goal is to become a determined and successful student who consistently works hard to achieve academic excellence.
-I aim to develop my skills, overcome challenges with perseverance, and use my education to build a better future for myself and my community.
+        My goal is to become a skilled and confident web developer who can create meaningful and impactful digital experiences.
+I want to continuously improve my technical knowledge, learn advanced programming skills, and gain real-world experience in the tech industry.
+        In the future, I hope to work on projects that help people, inspire creativity, and contribute positively to society while achieving personal growth and career success.
       </p>
     </div>
   </section>